.:VIM (Video In Motion)

 *If you are using a VAS 505x use channel 001 to retrieve the serial number (first field).
 You must remove the leading zero from the generated login-code (4 digits instead of 5).

-The first step is to retrieve the serial number of the MMI.
+The first step is to retrieve the serial number of the Navigation Unit.

 For MMI 2G go to: